turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-And finally, we'll let the `save` method use them:
+And change the `save` method to use them:

 ```ruby
 def save